 Strange fruit hanging from the poplar trees.

-In lines 1-4, of the poem, which can be read in full here, the writer creates an image the reader cannot easily forget.
-Whatever has happened, the speaker has not yet fully revealed, but it has left so much blood that there is blood on the leaves of a tree, and also at the root.
+In lines 1-4 of the poem, the writer creates an image the reader cannot easily forget.
+Whatever has happened, the speaker has not yet fully revealed, but it has left so much blood that there is blood on the leaves of a tree and also at the root.
 These lines are highly important to the rest of the poem because they reveal two things: first, that the blood is from “black bodies” and second, that they are hanging from trees in the South.
 This creates the setting and also reveals the event.
 In the Southern part of the united states, black people have been killed and can be seen hanging from blood-spattered trees.

 With these lines, the speaker subtly reveals how very unnatural a sight it is to see.
 To refer to the bodies as “strange fruit” allows the readers to grasp the sense of injustice.
 Whereas it is natural for the fruit to hang from trees, it is inhumane to hang bodies from trees.
 This line also creates a grotesque image reader will not easily forget.
 Now, the reader or listener can imagine the bodies swinging from the trees like fruit.
 The use of the term “southern breeze” and the metaphor of the bodies as “fruit” allows for the juxtaposition of something very beautiful with something entirely grotesque.
 The reader can imagine fruit swinging in a warm southern breeze, and that is a natural and beautiful image.
 However, the reality of what has occurred here is one that is sickening, and the reader can understand the truly horrific nature of what is being described because of the metaphor of the bodies as “fruit” and the description of the warm breeze.